 The mushroom cloud is one of the iconic images of the 20th century, calling to mind destruction, progress, and arguably the single most important event of the century.
 This video will show you how to create a 3D model of one using 3D Studio MAX 4 or higher.
 This can then be used in all kinds of video games and movies that you might be making.

-In this video tutorial, we learn how to use the Quicksilver Hardware renderer in Autodesk 3ds Max 2011.
-Whether you're new to the Autodesk's popular 3D modeling program or a seasoned graphic artist just interested in better acquainting yourself with the application, you're sure to be well served by this free video tutorial.
-For more information, including detailed instructions, take a look.
+In this video tutorial, we learn how to create a swirling vortex effect within 3ds Max.
+Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the 3ds Max 2011 workflow, you're sure to be well served by this video tutorial.
+For more information, and to get started using the lessons imparted by this free video software tutorial yourself, watch this free video guide.

 Cap Holes is a great modifier for modeling as well as making images in 3ds Max.
 The 3D Studio Max Cap Holes modifier builds faces in the holes in a mesh object.
 A hole is defined as a loop of edges, each of which has only one face.
 For example, one or more missing faces from a sphere would produce one or more holes.
 The modifier works best on reconstructing planar holes, but can do a reasonable job on non-planar holes as well.
 See how to use it in conjunction with a slice modifier, it’s a goo...